 What else is there to see here?

-Hill Memorial Library has two exhibition galleries that are open to the public free of charge, Monday through Friday 8 to 5 and most Saturdays 9 to 1.
-Check Current exhibits to see what's on.
+Hill Memorial Library has two exhibition galleries that are open to the public free of charge, Monday through Friday 8 to 5 and some Saturdays 9 to 1.
+Check our current exhibits to see what's on.
 We also feature online exhibits on topics ranging from “Sugar at LSU” to “British Voices from South Asia.”
 In addition, you can see images of Special Collections materials in the Louisiana Digital Library.

 We hope you find our collections useful to your research.
 Thank you for visiting and come again soon!